Facebook pixel

 1. Check for foreign objects on a regular basis.
 If your mindset is to regularly check your tyres to ensure the pressures are correct, and that the treads are UK road legal, you’ll also be able to spot tyre damage from sharp objects.
 You don’t want a tyre blowout.

-3. Consider self-sealing tyres, like those fitted with Continental’s ContiSeal™ technology.
-It reduces the risk of a flat tyre, is available across a wide range of their products, and can be purchased at and fitted by Kwik Fit.
+3. Consider self-sealing or run-flat tyres, like those fitted with Continental’s ContiSeal™ technology.
+They reduce the risk of a flat tyre, are available across a wide range of their products, and can be purchased at and fitted by Kwik Fit.

 Any facts, figures and prices shown in our blog articles are correct at time of publication.